People are so worried that they are or might become ill that they become very distressed and have difficulty functioning.

 A doctor's evaluation

 Doctors suspect illness anxiety disorder when people are overly anxious about whether or not they have a serious disorder.
 Doctors do a thorough evaluation to determine whether a physical disorder is present.
-Doctors also evaluate people for depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more and other mental health disorders.
+Doctors also evaluate people for depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more and other mental health disorders.

 The diagnosis of illness anxiety disorder is confirmed when people continue to be anxious about illness for 6 months or more despite having no symptoms or mild symptoms and being reassured that the medical evaluation has ruled out possible disorders or has identified a mild disorder that does not warrant their anxieties.